We’ve heard about natural methods of birth control, but how do they actually work and are they effective at preventing pregnancy?

 The next fertility biomarker a woman using the symptom-thermal method records is her basal body temperature, or more simply put, her body temperature upon waking.
 This can be done orally with any basal body thermometer.
 A woman’s basal body temperature gives her insight into her fertility by allowing her to confirm ovulation.
 Just as the onset of cervical mucus alerts a woman to when she is entering her fertile phase, a shift in her basal body temperature communicates that she is exiting that phase.

 While a woman’s cervical mucus correlates with her estrogen levels, her basal body temperature correlates with the hormone progesterone.
 Progesterone is the pro-gestation hormone produced after ovulation, and it causes a woman’s body to warm up slightly.
-Although this change in temperature is subtle — we don’t feel it — it is actually pretty easy to spot when consistently recorded on a fertility chart.
+Although this change in temperature is subtle — we don’t feel it — it's actually pretty easy to spot when consistently recorded on a fertility chart.

 A woman’s basal body temperature gives her insight into her fertility by allowing her to confirm ovulation.